jorgecarleitao/arrow2/README.md

 }
 ```

-Note how the `offsets` were sliced, but the `values` not.
+Note how the `offsets` were sliced, but the `values` were not.
 In the current master, both get sliced, which
 is semantically incorrect.

 Also note that the choice of `Arc` over `Box` is solely for the purposes of enabling a cheap `Clone`.

 ### 7. Remove `Array::data` and `Array::data_ref`

 Without `ArrayData`, these methods are no longer required.
 Required traits to enable FFI are instead
 provided.
 This repo supports FFI (import and export), which demonstrates that `ArrayData` is not needed.

 ### 8. Redesign bitmap